jovillarrealm/cnsg-downloader-code/README.md

 https://github.com/user-attachments/assets/58a8a205-8726-4a35-a8d8-db75650525d2

 This approach lasts for a session so please modify your configurations files to make this last.
-These could be .bashrc .zshrc .profile
+These could be any of these .bashrc .zshrc .profile

 ## Usage